replicatedhq/replicated-field-labs/instruqt/distributing-with-replicated/03-creating-a-release/assignment.md

 ```

 This creates a release for version `16.7.0` of your Harbor Helm
-Chart, and promotes it to the `Unstable` channel.
+chart, and promotes it to the `Unstable` channel.
 To release it
 to another channel, use `replicated release promote`.
 The `create`
-command output sequence number that you'll need for `promote` (it
+command outputs the sequence number that you'll need for `promote`
-will be `2` if you haven't explored releasing a bit more).
+(it will be `2` if you haven't explored releasing a bit more).

 ```
   _ Reading manifests from ./release _